 Thank Turkey for coffee’s arrival in Vienna, where many precious bags of coffee were left behind during a hasty Turkish retreat in 1683.
 The Viennese made coffee all their own, inventing no fewer than 50 ways to prepare coffee, quite often accompanied by a slice of cake and a newspaper.

 Eastern philosophies notwithstanding, cities like Tokyo are in a big hurry, always.
 There and throughout Japan, coffee is seen as an energy drink, mostly consumed cold, purchased in cans or plastic bottles, whether at the coffee bar or from nearly ubiquitous vending machines.
 The recent arrival of coffee bar chains and European-style restaurants, however, is fast bringing appreciation for the joy, comfort, invigoration and inspiration of coffee served hot.

 Home to the coffee filter, an early 20th-century invention that gave rise to modern brewed coffee.
 Germans today still prefer their coffee brewed, a first cup often accompanied by a hearty breakfast.
 Later in the day, coffee is commonly enjoyed while standing in a shop called a Stehkaffee (literally, standing coffee).
 As in many other parts of the world, Germans today are discovering the pleasures of truly finer coffee, prepared with deep expertise and care.

-One of the most adventurous coffee cultures of today, exploring all varieties and cultures, even those that have only recently become known of.
-Through its multiculturalism, Australians are forever changing their selection through news means of roasting and blending techniques.
+One of the most adventurous coffee cultures today, exploring all varieties and cultures.
+Through its multiculturalism, Australians are forever changing their selection through new means of roasting and blending techniques.
 They have become well known for embracing the boutique coffee outlet and culture, stimulating not just the pallet but the spirit too.